18F/content-guide/pages/technical-and-interface-writing.md

 > [Create an issue](https://github.com/18F/writing-lab/issues/new) with details about your request.

+Or:

+> To get started, [create an issue](https://github.com/18F/writing-lab/issues/new) in GitHub with details about your request.

 Focus on what the reader can do rather than what they can’t.
 (This is known as using positive language.)

 Instead of: